nasosi/NewCM-Radix/README.md

 ```
 The uninstaller will remove all items above except the items in 4.

-A demo of the Fonts supported by the project in black and white backrounds are shown below:
+The Fonts supported by the project in black and white backrounds are shown below:
 <div align="center">
 <p align="center">
   <img src="Examples/SupportedFonts.png"/>